md-mursalin/customer-support-bot/README.md

-# 🤖 Customer Support Bot (Ollama + Supabase)
+# 🤖 Customer Support Bot

-A smart, vector-based customer support chatbot that helps users resolve complaints using semantic search and AI.
+A smart, vector-based customer support chatbot that helps users resolve complaints from private data source using semantic search and AI.

 ---